 Virginia is an elective share state when it comes to disinheriting a spouse from your will.
 So when you die, your surviving spouse has the right to elect to inherit a part of your estate.
 However, taking all of the decedent’s non-probate assets is out of the question.

-Children in Virginia Inheritance Laws
+Virginia Inheritance Laws for Children

 The most basic child inheritance situation in Virginia is when there’s no surviving spouse.
 Predictably, your estate will then go to your children.
 But if there is a surviving spouse, your children will receive either no part or two-thirds of your estate, depending on if they’re your spouse’s children or not, according to Virginia inheritance laws.